ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 #### **H8.
 Attach the 6mm Knobs**

 Attach a 6mm knob to all of the exposed bolts and tighten finger tight.
-Now all 4 faceplates are securely fastened to the baseplate.
+Now all 4 face plates are securely fastened to the baseplate.

 <div align="center">
 <img src="images/Pictures/backalmostdone.jpg" width="350px" style="display: block; margin: 0 auto;">